-Now let’s look at each of the 5 types of strategic partnership agreements.
+Now let’s look at each of the five common types of strategic partnership agreements:

 1. Strategic marketing partnerships

-This type of strategic partnership agreement is most beneficial to small businesses with a limited selection of products and services to offer customers.
+This type of strategic partnership agreement is most beneficial to small businesses in the private sector with a limited selection of products and services to offer customers.